 </html\>

-Now we can increase the size of the canvas to 800 and replicate these lines at the bottom of the canvas so to achieve a 'mirroring' effect.. since we know the max Y value of the canvas (800), let's just add another loop that draws the same lines but inverts the Y position.
-This is easily achieved by subtracting the constant-dependent parameter from the max value of Y.
+Now we can increase the size of the canvas to 800 and replicate these lines at the bottom of the canvas to achieve a 'mirroring' effect.
+Since we know the maximum Y value of the canvas (800), let's just add another loop that draws the same lines but inverts the Y position.
+This is easily achieved by subtracting the constant-dependent parameter from the maximum value of Y.

 var c=document.getElementById("myCanvas2"); var cxt=c.getContext("2d"); var i=0;